amir-kedis/git-wizards-presentation/fancy-stuff/MCQs.md

 ---

 Q3.
-What git command can be used to combine multiple commits ?
+What git command can be used to combine multiple commits?
     A. git rebase -i
     B. git squash
     C. git commit --squash